peterjohnsonhmc/peterjohnsonhmc.github.io/_posts/2018-12-13-vga-driver.md

 ![block_fpga](/assets/img/blockdiagram_fpga.jpg){: .center-block :}

-If you want to hear the details, you can read our final report and atached code [here](https://github.com/peterjohnsonhmc/E155/blob/master/E155Final_PJTD/Final%20Project%20Report.pdf).
+If you want to hear the details, you can read our final report and attached code [here](https://github.com/peterjohnsonhmc/E155/blob/master/E155Final_PJTD/Final%20Project%20Report.pdf).
 You can look at the code as well as my other labs for the class (which are also very cool) [here](https://github.com/peterjohnsonhmc/E155).
 One of the highlights is an [IoT light sensor](https://github.com/peterjohnsonhmc/E155/tree/master/lab6_PJ).